Could coconuts reveal the secrets of the great Alcatraz escape?

 Over the coming weeks, the research team will analyze all the data they gathered from their coconuts' long swim in the bay.
 Their final conclusions will be revealed on a Discovery TV program set to air later this year.

-Meanwhile, if you happen to spot a suspicious-looking coconut with a busted GPS tracker anywhere in the San Francisco Bay Area, please do approach it as it's likely not armed and dangerous, and we know of a few scientists who would probably like to know where it is.
+Meanwhile, if you happen to spot a suspicious-looking coconut with a busted GPS tracker anywhere in the San Francisco Bay Area, please do approach it, as it's likely not armed and dangerous, and we know of a few scientists who'd probably like to know where it is.

 Crowd Control: A crowdsourced science fiction novel written by CNET readers.